MK-Scribe/the_70_books/copied_texts/1-enoch/1-enoch.md

 **[1:6]** And the high mountains shall be shaken, And the high hills shall be made low, And shall melt like wax before the flame

-**[1:7]** And the earth shall be ⌈wholly⌉ rent in sunder, And all that is upon the earth shall perish, And there shall be a judgement upon all (men).
+**[1:7]** And the earth shall be wholly rent in sunder, And all that is upon the earth shall perish, And there shall be a judgement upon all (men).

 **[1:8]** But with the righteous He will make peace.